adonisjs/env/README.md

 ```

 Following is a complete example of using the `EnvLoader`, `EnvParser`, and the validator to set up environment variables.

+> **Note**: Existing `process.env` variables have the top most priority over the variables defined in any of the files.

 ```ts
 import { EnvLoader, EnvParser, Env } from '@adonisjs/env'